-If you’ve purchased my book, “The Writer’s Guide to Training Your Dragon“, thank you!
-I hope you’ve find it really useful and are that little bit closer to not only mastering Dragon but transforming your writing workflow.
+If you’ve purchased my book, “The Writer’s Guide to Training Your Dragon“, or enrolled on my courses – thank you!
+I hope you’ve found my work really useful and are that little bit closer to not only mastering Dragon but transforming your writing workflow.

 As promised in the back of the book, here are a list of resources that you may find helpful.
 This is by no means exhaustive; I will add to this list (and remove items that are no longer available or relevant) over time.
 Please do not take any of these product links as recommendations – you have to work out what is best for you and your setup, but these are generally products that I have found work well as part of a reliable dictation solution.